U.S. agency says Tigrayan forces looted aid warehouses in Ethiopia's Amhara region | Law-Order

 U.S. agency says Tigrayan forces looted aid warehouses in Ethiopia's Amhara region

-Forces from Ethiopia's Tigray region in recent weeks looted warehouses belonging to the U.S. government's humanitarian agency in the Amhara region, USAID's Ethiopia director said on Tuesday.
+Forces from Ethiopia's Tigray region in recent weeks looted warehouses belonging to the U.S. government's humanitarian agency in the Amhara region, USAID's mission director in Ethiopia said on Tuesday.
 War broke out in the mountainous region last November between Ethiopian troops and the Tigray People's Liberation Front (TPLF), which controls the region.

 The Tigrayan forces and the federal government have repeatedly traded accusations of hampering the flow of aid.